How Volatility Destroys Your Returns Over Time

 Two key measures of volatility are Beta and standard deviation:

-Beta measures an investment’s exposure to systematic risk, the undiversifiable risk driven by overall market forces.
-This includes factors like changes in interest rates, inflation expectations, recessions, and political instability, among others.
+Beta measures an investment’s exposure to systematic or market risk, this undiversifiable risk is driven by overall market forces including factors like changes in interest rates, inflation expectations, recessions, and political instability, among others.
 A beta of 1 indicates the asset tends to move in line with the market.
-A beta above 1 suggests it's more volatile than the market, while a beta below 1 implies lower volatility.
+A beta above 1 indicates greater sensitivity to market movements, while a beta below 1 implies lower sensitivity.

-Example: If a stock has a beta of 1.2, it’s expected to be 20% more volatile than the market.
+Example: If a stock has a beta of 1.2, it’s expected to be 20% more volatile than the market, while a beta of 0.8 means the stock is expected to be 20% less volatile than the market.
 This is helpful for comparing stocks or funds to a benchmark like the TSX Composite Index.

 The Hidden Cost of Volatility: Volatility Drag